Soyal1007/SafeHer-/README.md

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----
+Built with ❤️ for safety and empowerment.
-*Built with ❤️ for safety and empowerment.*
+Built by team ZenZ